jamonholmgren/jammin_lobby/Godot_Multiplayer_Explained.md

 > [!NOTE]
 > JamminLobby not only does this, but also provides signals for each of the
 > connection statuses.
-It also has status strings for each connection type:
+It also has status enums for each connection type.
-> `Lobby.status() # "Offline", "Connecting", "Connected", "Server"`
+> Lobby.Status.Offline, Lobby.Status.Disconnected, Lobby.Status.Connecting,
+> Lobby.Status.Connected, Lobby.Status.Hosting, Lobby.Status.Unknown
+> `Lobby.status()`

 ## Lifecycle Events